-Indoor dining is now permitted at restaurants, bars, food courts, concession stands, and other food and drink establishments.
+Indoor dining is now permitted at restaurants, bars, food courts, concession stands and other food and drink establishments.
 Nightclubs can open, but only for the purpose of serving food or drinks to patrons.
 This fact sheet provides information for these establishments.
+This document does not replace guidance from the Province, and is subject to the staged and regional approach to reopening in the Framework for Reopening our Province.